kwaldenphd/propublica-compas-lab/README.md

 - [GitHub repository with data files and Jupyter notebook for ProPublica analysis of COMPAS risk scores](https://github.com/propublica/compas-analysis)

 Discussion questions:
-- What data sources did they draw on?
+- What data sources did the ProPublica team draw on?
   * Who was involved in collecting this data/information?
   * Why was this data/information originally collected?
 Or what was the original purpose for data collection?
 - Where do we see power at work in this data/information?
-A lot of directions you could go with this question- how/why the data was collected, categories or classification systems used, etc.
+  * *A lot of directions you could go with this question- how/why the data was collected, categories or classification systems used, etc.*
 - What data points (or discrete pieces of information) are represented?
 - How did the authors organize or filter the data?
 What transformations happened to get from the original data source to the data structure used in the analysis?
-- Other thoughts/comments/questions/observations.
+- Other comments, questions, observations, etc.

 # Environment